-INTRODUCTION TO TOOLS AND MACHINES

-Grade Level: 8-9 Credits: 0.5

-This course provides instruction in the systems of manufacturing and construction.
-Students engage in the engineering design process and are introduced to the use of hand and power tools to complete hands-on projects.
-The impact of manufacturing and construction on society, the economy, and the environment is also emphasized.

-623 INTRODUCTION TO ROBOTICS

-Grade Level: 9 Credits: 0.5

 This course introduces students to the concepts of robotics and automation and the increased use of these systems in a variety of industries.
 Students will explore the evolution of robotics technology and learn the skills of programming and troubleshooting.
 Students will engage in the engineering design process as they build and program a robot that can perform different tasks.

-611 INTRODUCTION TO ENGINEERING DESIGN

-Grade Level: 9 Credits: 1.0

-This course serves as a good foundation for any of the technology or Project Lead the Way courses and offers students a hands-on opportunity to explore the growing field of engineering.
+611 INTRODUCTION TO ENGINEERING DESIGN Grade Level: 9 Credits: 1.0 This course serves as a good foundation for any of the technology or Project Lead the Way courses and offers students a hands-on opportunity to explore the growing field of engineering.
 The process of problem-solving used by engineers is emphasized as students design products to satisfy a particular consumer need or plan investigations to improve upon designs.
 Examples of projects include designing solutions for cleaning up an oil spill or developing a tool for making a household chore easier.
 RIT college credit is available.
 Students must maintain an 85 average in the course and pass an RIT final exam with a minimum grade of 70 to be eligible.
 The grade on the RIT final will serve as the final course grade on the RIT transcript.
 Those who qualify receive the credit at no cost.

-LEVEL II

-404 FRENCH

-422 GERMAN

-444 SPANISH

-Grade Level: 9

-Credits: 1.

-Level II study of World Languages increases student vocabulary and speaking skills.
+LEVEL II 404 FRENCH \ 422 GERMAN \ 444 SPANISH \ Grade Level: 9 Credits: 1.0 Level II study of World Languages increases student vocabulary and speaking skills.
 At the conclusion of level II, students are expected to be able to describe themselves and their environment, including housing, services, family life, meals, and community at a greater level of proficiency and sophistication.
 Grammar is expanded, e.g. past tense of verbs, reflexive verbs, adjective agreement, comparatives, and prepositions.
 Communication skills in the areas of listening, speaking, reading, and writing are emphasized.
 Students are able to write short letters and reports in present and some past tenses with responses that are comprehensible, appropriate, and detailed.
 Study also involves cultural understandings respective to each language.
 A local exam is given at the conclusion of the course.
-Prerequisite: One credit in Level I 464 AMERICAN SIGN LANGUAGE II & Grade Level: 9 Credits: 1.0 Students continue to develop the skills of communicating in American Sign Language using additional "signs" and more complicated communication skills.
+Prerequisite: One credit in Level I 464 AMERICAN SIGN LANGUAGE II \ Grade Level: 9 Credits: 1.0 Students continue to develop the skills of communicating in American Sign Language using additional "signs" and more complicated communication skills.
 Additionally, students continue to explore deaf culture in American society.
 A local exam is given at the conclusion of the course.
 Prerequisite: One credit in American Sign Language I